Why Is My Dog Constantly Licking His Paws?

 Pay attention to when your dog is licking.
 This may give you a clue as to what is causing the stress so you can change the situation.
 If you get stuck, consult a dog trainer.

 If your dog is not stressed, they could be bored – another way paw licking and chewing is exhibited, often in shelter dogs.
 Sometimes, paw licking that started out as an injury or infection, becomes an obsessive compulsive disorder.
 Like chasing their tail, dogs begin to lick and chew and just can’t stop themselves.

-Giving your dog something to do, such as a bone to chew on or a food toy can help stop this behavior if it’s due to boredom and sometimes help with OCD.
-Also make sure they are getting plenty of exercise.
+Giving your dog something to do, such as a bone to chew on or a food toy can help stop this behaviour if it’s due to boredom and sometimes help with OCD.
+Also, make sure they are getting plenty of exercise.
 Again, if you get stuck, consult a dog trainer.